By Steve Altizer, President – Compu Dynamics, LLC

 Communication is Critical

 Customers require regular and detailed communication.
 This is rarely stated as a requirement, but is always appreciated.
+Unfortunately, the absence of communication is not always realized until it’s too late.
 Nothing can be gained by keeping a customer in the dark.
 Whether it’s good news or bad, having an awareness of a project’s status helps the end user plan their own activities, equipment deliveries, turn-up schedules, and more.
 A good deployment partner will keep customers informed through frequent meetings, status reports, minutes, schedule updates, and face-to-face discussions.

 Awareness of Technology Trends is a Plus

 An understanding of the latest technologies and data center infrastructure can make an enormous difference in the quality of the solution provided.
-IT technology changes daily, and at the same time data center power equipment, cooling, data center network infrastructure products and solutions must evolve to keep pace.
+IT technology changes daily, and at the same time data center power, cooling, and network infrastructure products and solutions must evolve to keep pace.
 The white space solution needs to match the technology deployed.
 If it doesn’t, the site will never efficiently meet the end user’s expectations.
 Long-established partnerships with leading manufacturers can enable a deployment team that is able to create the right combination of components to serve specific technology needs.

-Compu Dynamics is licensed to provide Electrical, Mechanical, and General Contractor services in a number of jurisdictions.
-We pride ourselves on being a customer friendly “service” organization with the mentality of a construction contractor.
-Our decades-long focus on mission critical data center design, construction and maintenance allows us to provide unmatched capabilities in the white space build-out industry.
+Compu Dynamics is a unique organization with in-house expertise in Electrical, Mechanical, General Trades, Low Voltage, and Cage construction.
+We serve clients throughout the US and Canada.
+We pride ourselves on being a customer friendly “service” organization with the performance mentality of a general contractor.
+With a two-decades-long focus on mission critical data center design, construction and maintenance, Compu Dynamics provides unmatched capabilities in the white space build-out industry.
 Our heritage as a self-performing contractor allows us to provide our clients with the knowledge, tools, materials, and techniques needed to ensure they receive the highest quality data center design and installation at the most reasonable price.
 Contact us to learn more.